axil/blog/content/software/cmd.rst

 Backups are saved with '.bak' extension.

 .. [*] Answering 'N' will make the .bat execution continue from the line, following the one that was interrupted by ctrl-c.
-I've never used it and can't think of a situation where it would be useful.
+I've never used it and can't think of a situation where I would.